Pottery Painting(Duration: 2~3 hours)

 Cutler SANSYU / Seki Hamono Museum

 Cutlery shop Sanshu was established and started selling and reparing military swords in 1938.
 Today, at Cutler Sanshu, the idea is not only to sell knives, but also the soul and techniques in the background of every piece.
-If the craftsmanship of traditional Japanese swords is something that interests you, consider Sanshu’s experience tours for swordsmithing, scissor assembly, or ‘iai’ performance.
+Experience the artistry and precision of traditional Japanese sword craftsmanship through Sanshu’s immersive tours, offering insights into swordsmithing, scissor assembly, and ‘iai’ performance.

 - Cutler SANSYU / Seki Hamono Museum